parthenon-hpc-lab/parthenon/docs/README.md

   * Constructs and returns a Packages_t object that contains a listing of all the variables and their metadata associated with each package.
 * ParthenonManager::SetFillDerivedFunctions
   * Each package can register a function pointer in the Packages_t object that provides a callback mechanism for derived quantities (e.g. velocity, from momentum and mass) to be filled.
 Additionally, this function provides a mechanism to register functions to fill derived quantities before and/or after all the individual package calls are made.
 This is particularly useful for derived quantities that are shared by multiple packages.

+### Error checking

+Macros for causing execution to exit are provided [here](../src/utils/error_checking.hpp)
+* PARTHENON_REQUIRE(condition, message) exits if the condition does not evaluate to true.
+* PARTHENON_FAIL(message) always exits.
+Both macros print the message, and filename and line number where the macro is called.
+PARTHENON_REQUIRE also prints the condition.

 ## Long feature description